rohanpadhye/JQF/README.md

 ### Zest Research Paper

-To reference Zest in your research, we request you to cite our [ISSTA'19 paper]
+To reference Zest in your research, we request you to cite our [ISSTA'19 paper]:

 > Rohan Padhye, Caroline Lemieux, Koushik Sen, Mike Papadakis, and Yves Le Traon.
 2019. **Semantic Fuzzing with Zest**.
 In Proceedings of the 28th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA’19), July 15–19, 2019, Beijing, China.
 ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3293882.3330576

-### JQF Tool Paper
+#### JQF Tool Paper

 If you are using the JQF framework to build new fuzzers, we request you to cite our [ISSTA'19 tool paper] as follows: